 Take the example of feeling lonely.
 If when you felt lonely in the past, you turned to substance use to cope, your brain will learn that loneliness is solved by substance use.
 Since you don’t like feeling lonely, any feelings of loneliness can trigger you to return to substance use.

 A Connecticut addiction treatment center can provide several different tools, coping styles, and mental health treatment programs to help you break the associations between triggers and cravings and teach you to manage cravings whenever you experience them.
-This could include several strategies.
+This could include several strategies for fighting alcohol cravings and how to overcome cravings in general.

 The first step in breaking the association between a trigger and a craving is identifying the triggers.
 This is a process of delving into the root causes and conditions that have led you to substance use in the past and determining where your common categories of triggers may lie.

 Some triggers are easy for anyone to identify — such as seeing someone else use your drug of choice.
-But others can be subtle and insidious, including feelings like loneliness, disappointment, or excitement.
+But others can be subtle, and addressing them is a key part of coping with cravings.

 Working with a therapist or recovery support group can help you find actionable tools to help cope with cravings if and when they occur.
 This could mean practicing breathing or mindfulness techniques, reaching out to a recovery connection, or engaging in a distracting and healthy activity as an alternative.